PESTILLILAB/PESTILLILAB.github.io/content/team/_index.md

   subtitle: |
     It takes the world to understand the brain, and the world is a village rich with people of different backgrounds.
   content: |
-    We believe that a good lab can only flourish if it embraces the ideas and backgrounds of a truly diverse set of talented people — of every background, race, ethnicity and life experience.
-We like to joke that our work has Italian design, Japanese technology and is made in America.
-Our PI is originally from Italy and we have a software engineer from Japan, but the rest of our lab is a diverse group of scientists as well.
-Our lab is a mix of genders, identities, ages, nationalities, and ethnicities, all working together to advance the understanding of the brain.
-Lab members and collaborators hail from the USA, Europe, South America and Asia.
+    A good lab can flourish, if it embraces diverse ideas, cultures, and life experiences.
+Our PI is originally from Italy and we have software engineers from Asia, Latin America, and North America.
+Our lab is a positive mix of humans working together to advance the understanding of the brain and improve the work of scientists.
   image: "img/diversity.svg"

 inclusivity: